-Regular pediatric eye exams are very important for your child’s overall health.
+Regular paediatric eye exams are very important for your child’s overall health.
 Many serious eye diseases and conditions have a better chance of successful recovery when they are diagnosed and treated early.
 It is recommended that all children should be examined by the age of 6 months, then at the age of 3, and yearly thereafter.
 If no correctness is required then you should take your school-aged child for an eye exam every two years.